 - Use a computer to type out your information, but if you can't, write out your information in your best writing.
 Printing the titles is usually best.
 If you are using a computer, make sure the fonts are readable and only use one or two type faces. - Use spray adhesive or glue stick to paste up your papers.
-It is less messy
+It is less messy tions that you used to conduct

 Mount white paper, pictures, graphs and tables on colored papers (making sure the colored paper is larger so it creates a border for the white paper.)
+Do not